AnirudhMathur12/cappuccino/README.md

 ```

 ## Writing code in Cappuccino
 Cappuccino's syntax is simple and familiar if you know C or C-like langauges.
-Every statement needs to be terminated with a semicolo, like a real langauge.
+Every statement needs to be terminated with a semicolon, like a real langauge.
 ### Variables
 ```capp
 int x = 10;